Polish hip-hop

-The Polish hip hop scene started in the early 1990s, due to the popularity of American rap.
+The Polish hip-hop scene started in the early 1990s, due to the popularity of American rap.
 Nevertheless, rap style in Polish music has its deep roots in the 1980s Polish punk rock, alternative rock, disco and funk music.

 Polish hip-hop artists are well-known performers across Europe, especially in the former Eastern Bloc.
 Many rappers from Poland have collaborated with artists from Europe, the US and even Cuba.

 History

+The first Polish performer to use rap was the actor Piotr Fronczewski, who, under the pseudonym Franek Kimono, released an album of the same name in 1984.
+However, it did not feature the beats typical of hip-hop, but was rather conceived as a parody of disco music.
+Another pioneer of Polish rap was Kazik Staszewski, who released his first solo album in 1991, which partly featured rap.
+Staszewski also incorporated rap into his later work, often blending it with other musical genres.

-One of The first album by a Polish performer was East on the Mic by PM Cool Lee, which featured two songs in Polish.
+A year later, PM Cool Lee released the album East on the Mic, which featured two songs in Polish.
 Lee was from Kielce, but in Warsaw in 1991, the duo Trials X recorded the demo album "Fekalia", which was released in the UZI store in 1992.
-It was the first album by a rap band recorded entirely in Polish.
-Warsaw soon emerged as a center for hip hop, after KOLOR, a radio station, began broadcasting Kolor Shock, hosted by Bogna Świątkowska, Paul Jackson, an African American expatriate, Sylvia Opoku from London, and DJ Volt, whose crew, 1kHz, became performing stars in their own right in 1995.
+Warsaw soon emerged as a center for hip-hop, after KOLOR, a radio station, began broadcasting Kolor Shock, hosted by Bogna Świątkowska, Paul Jackson, an African American expatriate, Sylvia Opoku from London, and DJ Volt, whose crew, 1kHz, became performing stars in their own right in 1995.
 In 1994, the duo Trials X recorded the album "Prawda, Cel, Przesłanie" (Truth, Purpose, Message) in the S4 studio, which was released in the spring of 1995.
-Volt also founded the first Polish independent hip hop label, B.E.A.T.
+Volt also founded the first Polish independent hip-hop label, B.E.A.T.
 Records.
 Although the label did not last long, it did introduce groups like Trzyha and Molesta.
 In Poznań, PH Kopalnia's Polski Rap - Zakazane Piosenki (Polish rap - Forbidden Songs).

 Now known as Liroy, the former PM Cool Lee released Alboom in 1995, which included the hit "Scyzoryk" (Penknife).

-The most recognizable Polish hip hop band abroad is Kaliber 44 which is definitely the most popular hip-hop band in Poland.
+The most recognizable Polish hip-hop band abroad is Kaliber 44 which is definitely the most popular hip-hop band in Poland.
 This band was the first Polish music band to give concerts in the USA, including in Chicago and New York.
 One of the members AbradAb achieved numerous successes after the group's suspension, winning 4 Fryderyk Awards or MTV Europe Music Awards.